 Anna’s transactional work includes advising on hedging arrangements, synthetic investments and financings in the context of a broad range of banking and corporate transactions, often cross-border in nature.
 She is frequently engaged in helping clients to navigate the custody and insolvency risk inherent in their transactions and structures.
 An important part of Anna’s practice is advising on regulatory regimes affecting derivatives, securities transactions and structured products.
 Her clients include hedge and PE funds, asset managers, financial institutions and corporates.

 Anna is an active participant in industry-association committees and working groups, and appointed outside counsel to a major asset management trade association’s European derivatives committee.
-She is described as a “noted funds adviser” in The Legal 500.
+She is ranked as “highly regarded” for derivatives in the IFLR1000.

 - Assisting an investment management firm in establishing European cash and securities financing arrangements associated with U.S. prime brokerage accounts for its alternative investment funds